 How to Get a Gifts Trading License in Dubai

 Dubai's retail and wholesale gifting sector is one of the fastest-growing segments in the Middle East, fuelled by a culture of celebration, a thriving tourism industry, and a strategic position at the crossroads of global trade routes.
-Whether you are looking to import decorative items, export novelty goods, or distribute corporate gifts across the region, obtaining a formal trading licence is your first essential step.
-This guide walks you through everything you need to know about securing a Gifts Trading Licence in Dubai, with a particular focus on the Dubai South Business Hub Free Zone.
+Whether you are looking to import decorative items, export novelty goods, or distribute corporate gifts across the region, obtaining a formal trading license is your first essential step.
+This guide walks you through everything you need to know about securing a Gifts Trading License in Dubai, with a particular focus on the Dubai South Business Hub Free Zone.

 The UAE Gifts Market: Why Now Is the Right Time